Qualified Small Business Stock (QSBS): Explaining the Gain Exclusion

 Footnotes

 ¹ Property contributed to the corporation is based on the fair market value when contributed.
 Certain related subsidiaries (controlled group) will count towards the $50M minimum.
-There are other considerations to discuss with your CPA and/or tax attorney.
+There are other considerations to discuss with your tax professional and/or tax attorney.

 ² There are some exceptions to this rule for QSBS acquired by gift, at death or as a distribution from a pass-through entity (partnerships, S corporations, regulated investment companies or common trust funds).